coderefinery/manuals/coderefinery-mooc.rst

 CodeRefinery MOOC strategy
 ==========================

-This page documents the CodeRefinery MOOC strategy.
+This page documents the CodeRefinery MOOC (massive open online course) strategy.
 It is not a real MOOC (it's not massive enough yet), but it does reach out from one to many, and can scale to basically all the world.